felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 What I didn't realize is that there is no one-size-fits-all pen.
 What works for you might not work for me, and vice versa.

-For example, the first pen I bought this year was  a Pilot G-2 07.
+For example, the first pen I bought with the intent of upgrading my writing experience was  a Pilot G-2 07.
 I was tired of the worthless pen I was using at home for journaling and taking notes.
 I just went to the pharmacy and grabbed whatever black pen looked good in the Pilot display at my local pharmacy.